rust-unofficial/too-many-lists/src/first-push.md

 }
 ```

-First things first, we need to make a node to store our element in:
+First thing's first, we need to make a node to store our element in:

 ```rust,ignore
     pub fn push(&mut self, elem: i32) {